Seahawks get playoff win over Detroit, but questions linger

 Plus, the Seahawks’ defense kept Detroit to single digits.
 Whether you think Stafford was a long way from healthy throughout that game, the fact that Seattle prevented Detroit from reaching the end zone is an achievement — especially at this point of the year.

 But the Seahawks are beyond simply winning playoff games at this point.
-They’re only goal is to win the Super Bowl and capitalize on this window to build a dynasty.
+Their only goal is to win the Super Bowl and capitalize on this window to build a dynasty.

 The fact that they had just 10 points through three quarters makes it hard to believe that they’re where they want to be.
 That their dominance didn’t go on display until a Lions victory seemed unattainable must be documented.